netliferesearch/promptfinder/README.md

 The main implemented functions are:

+- `searchPrompts`: Prioritized, weighted, typo-tolerant search for prompts (see `src/searchPrompts.ts`)
 - `recalculateRating`: Updates average ratings when a rating changes
 - `updateFavoritesCount`: Maintains accurate favorites counts
 - `incrementUsageCount`: Tracks usage counts when prompts are copied
 - `recalculateAllStats`: Admin function to recalculate all stats

+> **Note:** The `searchPrompts` Cloud Function is deployed and updated automatically with the standard deployment command above.

 For details on deployment and testing, see: